-Every three years, the Council is required to submit a comprehensive Updating and Screening Assessment (USA) of Air Quality report to Welsh Government and the last report was submitted in May 2012.
-Progress reports have been completed year on year and another USA will be submitted in 2015.
+Every three years, the Council is required to submit a comprehensive Updating and Screening Assessment (USA) of Air Quality report to Welsh Government and the last report was submitted in 2015.
+Progress reports are submitted in the intervening years, and one will be submitted in 2016-17.

-5.3.3 Environmental Permitting
+6.3.4 Environmental Permitting

 Legislation requires the Council to manage certain industrial processes that have the potential to pollute the atmosphere and they include petrol stations, dry cleaners, timber processing plants, cement batching and pet food manufacture, for example.
-There were 80 processes which hold Permits at the end of 2014-15, an increase on the previous year, some of which are very complicated and require a degree of specific knowledge and understanding of the operation to ensure that they are operating within conditions attached to the Permit.
-All Permit holders receive an inspection as determined by DEFRA's risk rating scheme and they are required to pay an annual fee, which is prescribed by Welsh Government.
-The validation of these fees during the budget process produces a considerable extra efficiency saving that the Public Protection Division has to find.
+There were 69 processes which hold Permits at the end of 2015-16, a decrease on the previous year.
+This is due to some of the processes being taken out of the Environmental Permitting Regime.
+Some of the processes are very complicated and require a degree of specific knowledge and understanding of the operation to ensure that they are operating within conditions attached to the Environmental Permit.
+In 2016-17, Permit holders will receive an inspection as determined by DEFRA's risk rating scheme and they are required to pay an annual fee, which is prescribed by Welsh Government.
+The validation of these fees during the budget process produces a considerable extra efficiency saving that the Public Protection Division has to find, as does the reduction in the number of the installations that require a Permit.

-5.3.4 Other Pollution
+6.3.5 Other Pollution

 The Division has previously identified areas of land within Carmarthenshire that have potential for ground contamination to exist, mainly as a legacy of it's industrial heritage.
 The legislation regulating contaminated land has not changed and there remains an explicit duty conferred on local authorities to inspect land with a view to determining whether or not it is classed as contaminated land.
-In March, 2012, Welsh Government withdrew grant funding for detailed intrusive site investigations and remediation and this has placed the service under extreme pressure and an uncertain future.
-The service cannot be provided unless it is fully funded and this has required a change in emphasis so that the Team works more proactively with landowners and developers during the planning and regeneration processes.
+The Contaminated Land Inspection Strategy was reviewed and approved during 2015 as a result of updated statutory guidance.
+This reflects the current proactive approach following the withdrawal of Welsh Government Capital Funding with the emphasis being to remediate potentially Contaminated Land through the Development Management and Regeneration processes and working with landowners / developers.
+2016-17 will continue with this approach and will also identify Council owned land that may require investigation.